Skip to content

 Palais Garnier

 Garnier and his team worked tirelessly throughout 1874 to finish the construction.
-During the same year, the first acoustic test took place, the following test was attended by state officials, the Paris Opera Ballet presented the first show and the famous chandelier was lit in the opera house on December 18th.
+During the same year, the first acoustic test took place; state officials attended the following test.
+The Paris Opera Ballet presented the first show, and the famous chandelier was lit in the opera house on 18 December.

 Palais Garnier Opera House was officially inaugurated in 1875.
-Since then, the opera house saw the installment of electric lighting, the addition of elevators to help with moving sceneries for new works, and the latest restoration works on the building began in 1994 to strengthen the structure and preserve its opulence, only finishing in 2007.
+Since then, it has seen the installation of electric lighting and the addition of elevators to help with moving scenes for new works.
+The latest restoration work began in 1994 to strengthen the structure and preserve its opulence and finished in 2007.

 Architecture of the Palais Garnier

-The word often used to describe Palais Garnier is “opulence” which means extreme extravagance.
-Even though, the majority of architectural opinions about this landmark have agreed it’s a masterpiece, other architects described the Garnier style of architecture as a décor for the grave.
+The word often used to describe Palais Garnier is “opulence,” which means extreme extravagance.
+Although most architectural opinions about this landmark have agreed it’s a masterpiece, other architects have described the Garnier style of architecture as a décor for the grave.

-Either way, the Palais Garnier was designed in what its mastering architect called Napoleon III style, which basically means no space, inside or out, is left without decoration.
+Either way, the Palais Garnier was designed in what its mastering architect called the Napoleon III style, meaning that no interior or exterior space was left without decoration.
 This style resulted in an architectural masterpiece, both inside and out.

 Outside Opera Palais Garnier

-The opera’s main façade is the south one, where a total number of 87 sculptors, painters and mosaicists worked on it, dominates Place de l’Opera.
-This façade is decorated by two sculptural groups representing Harmony and Poetry at each far side.
+The opera’s main façade is the south one, where 87 sculptors, painters and mosaicists worked on it, dominating Place de l’Opera.
+On each far side, this façade is decorated by two sculptural groups representing Harmony and Poetry.
 Beneath these two main groups, the entire façade is decorated with sculptural works by many prominent artists, such as Jouffroy’s Poetry, Chapu’s The Cantata and Jean-Baptiste Carpeaux’s infamous The Dance.

 Statues on the facade of Palais Garnier